Ada-Developers-Academy/core-unit-1/intro-to-functions/practice-intro-to-functions.md

 ##### !end-hint
 ##### !explanation

-There may be many ways to describe this error.
-We might call it a logical error.
-However, in general, the logic is correct.
-Ultimately, the error comes from needing to read the variable `day_of_week`, which has no value assigned to it.
+Though we might consider calling this error a logical error, in general, the logic is correct.
+Ultimately, the error comes from reading the variable `day_of_week`, which has no value assigned to it.
+We should have set it to the return value from the call to `get_day_of_week`.

 ##### !end-explanation
 ### !end-challenge